School Committee - February 08, 2024

 Thank you, guys.

-And as far as yes, we still have maintained professional development funding that would allow us to fund additional training on DEI for administrators as well as teachers as well.
+And as far as, yes, we still have maintained professional development funding that would allow us to fund additional training on DEI for administrators as well as teachers as well.
+Thank you.

 Thank you.

-So I want to actually follow up on something that Prisnell just mentioned, which was, so obviously we want appropriate curriculum to bring us in line with state standards and kind of follow best practices.
+Thank you, Dr. Patella and Ellen.
+And so I want to actually follow up on something that Prisnell just mentioned, which was, so obviously we want appropriate curriculum for you to bring us in alignment with state standards and kind of follow best practices.

 I think ballpark, if we were talking about the entirety of middle school, high school math, as well as core elementary literacy materials, ballpark is like 300 to 350,000.